-This article will upkeep you with Artificial Intelligence in India, challenges, global development and future prospects of AI.
+This article will help you understand the following concepts: Artificial Intelligence in India, challenges, global development, and future prospects of AI.

 These UPSC Notes on AI are aligned with the UPSC Syllabus and aspirants should prepare this topic for General Studies Paper III.

 Artificial Intelligence is an important topic as AI has been in trend in the current scenario and has also been in the news recently, hence it is relevant for the UPSC Mains